How to enter a new market: 8 tips to consider

 Perhaps surprisingly, going international involves thinking locally.
 Language and local payment options are just a couple examples of factors that should be addressed before expanding into the market.
 Consider, for example, adjusting your customer service team to include native speakers of the language spoken in the target market.
 Not only will this enhance the overall customer experience, but it can improve staff productivity by reducing any potential language barrier issues.
 Another consideration is an optimized, region-specific UX; users are more likely to come away with a positive experience on your site, for example, if it’s translated to their language of choice.

 Tapping into your network for support is always a great way to take advantage of their expertise.
 That's why we recently partnered with THG, an end-to-end technology platform that powers leading brands as they look to move to the international stage.
 From e-commerce to fulfillment and everything in between, they support businesses every step of the way as they reach their next growth milestone of becoming a world-recognized global brand.

 By partnering with THG, Clearco is offering founders at the right growth stage the opportunity to leverage a highly effective platform to enter new markets and expand globally.
-You can learn more about the partnership here.

 Want to compare your performance against the competition?